swcarpentry/DEPRECATED-boot-camps/version-control/git/mobility/Readme.md

 ## Setting Up the "Work" Repository

 Ok, so now we have an (empty) bare repository.
-Let's clone it on our work computer!
+Let's clone it on our "work computer"!
 You'll find the repository is named properly.

     $ cd ~/work
     $ git clone ~/server/myrepo.git